gramian/numerical-schemer.xyz/_posts/2022-06-03-chicken-base.md

 * `(atom? x)` - Is argument not a pair?

-Even though given `+`, `-`, and `pair?`, I wonder, why these very convenient functions have not found their way into R5RS, especally due to their prominent use in [The Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition).
+Even though given `+`, `-`, and `pair?`, I wonder, why these very convenient functions have not found their way into R5RS, especially due to their prominent use in [The Little Schemer](https://mitpress.mit.edu/books/little-schemer-fourth-edition).

 ### Special Function